lorin/booknotes/Drift-Into-Failure.md

     competition, because that may be when such investments are needed most.
 - How can an organization become aware, and remain aware, of its models of risk and danger?
+- Rather than being the result of a few or a number of component failures, accidents involve the unanticipated interaction fo a multitude of events in a complex system - events and interactions, often very normal, whose combinatorial explosion can quickly outwit people's best efforts at predicting and mitigating trouble.
+- The idea behind system accidents is that our ability to intellectualy manage interactively complex systems has now been overtaken by our ability to build them and let them grow.
+- All components can meet their specified design requirements, and still a failure can occur.
+- The answer lies in understanding relationships.
+- We never enumerated certainties, only possibilities.
+We never pinpointed, only sketched.
+That is what complexity and system thinking does.
+- the behavior of the system cannot be reduced to the behavior of the constituent components, but only characterized on the basis of the multitude of ever-changing relationships between them.
+- the performance of complex systems is typically optimized at the edge of chaos, just before system behavior will become unrecognizably turbulent.
+- descriptions of complexity have to take history into account.
+- Open systems mean that it can be quite difficult to define the border of a system.
+- Complex systems operate under conditions far from equilibrium.
+- in complex systems, history matters.
+Complex systems themselves have a history.
+- Only constant training and indoctrination, as well as positive reinforcement, can help build confidence and acceptance for the use of unmitigated language.

 ## Outline